 City of Princeton, Kentucky's response to the findings identified in our audit is described above.
-We did not audit City of Princeton, Kentucky's response and, accordingly, we express no opinion on it.
+City of Princeton, Kentucky's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.